highrisedigital/wpbroadbean/readme.txt

 **Do Broadbean charge for this?**

-Probably yes but maybe no!!
-If your feed is an exact copy of the default feed they use with this plugin then they may not charge you to set this up, however there may be a fee if alterations occur due to circumstances that cause the feed to change.
-Their standard fee for setting up a feed to any site is around £800.
+Probably yes!
+Contact your Broadbean account manager in order to get a price for developing a feed to your WordPress website.

 **What is the URL to which Broadbean should post the feed too?**